lockss/laaws-dev-scripts/runcluster/README.md

 or lockss-tdb-processor to produce .xml files) and point to them individually with `-c` or load all tdb .xml files in a directory with -x, e.g., `-x ../../<plugin-project>/target/tdbxml`.

+## V4 Changes:

+- Derby is supported, and is the default.
+Use -pg for PostgreSQL.

 ## V3 Changes: